rminehan/postgres-json-demo/slides.md

 You can spin up your own db in docker

-You can follow along on the beast
+You can follow along on the beast if you have limited edition Redshift VPN

 ---